 – Don’t be afraid of speaking Chinese

-Make sure you practise fully in the class and don’t be afraid of making mistake when practising speaking; all these mistakes you made can help you remember the correct contents even better.
+Make sure you practice fully in the class and don’t be afraid of making mistakes when practicing speaking; all these mistakes you made can help you remember the correct contents even better.

 To facilitate your learning process of Mandarin Chinese, there are some useful tips for you: